Mailchimp logo

 Mailchimp alternative — common questions

 For pre-launch waitlists specifically, Waitlister is the most popular alternative.
 It's purpose-built for waitlists with position tracking, referral leaderboards, device-fingerprint fraud detection, 30+ translations, and flat pricing from $15/month.
-Mailchimp isn't really a competitor here — it's a general email marketing platform.
-Most founders end up using both: Waitlister for the waitlist, Mailchimp for post-launch email marketing.

 Technically yes, but you'll hit limitations fast.
 Mailchimp can collect emails through a signup form and send welcome emails, but it has no waitlist-specific features: • No waitlist position shown to subscribers • No referral system or leaderboard • No referral fraud detection • Per-contact billing that grows with your list • Unsubscribed contacts still count toward your limit If all you need is an email signup form, Mailchimp works.
 If you want a real waitlist with referrals, you'll need a purpose-built tool.

 Yes — this is what most founders actually do.
-Run your pre-launch waitlist on Waitlister (position tracking, referrals, flat pricing), then sync new subscribers to your Mailchimp audience via webhook on Growth plan ($39/mo) or a Zapier/Make flow.
-When you launch, Mailchimp takes over for onboarding sequences and ongoing newsletters.
-Both systems already have the subscribers, so there's no handoff pain.
+Run your pre-launch waitlist on Waitlister (position tracking, referrals, flat pricing), then sync new subscribers to your Mailchimp audience via webhook on Growth plan ($49/mo) or a Zapier/Make flow.

 No. Mailchimp has no native referral system, waitlist position tracking, or leaderboard.
 You'd need a separate tool (Waitlister, Viral Loops, Prefinery) on top of Mailchimp to add those features.
-Waitlister includes a point-based referral leaderboard with device-fingerprint fraud detection on the Growth plan ($39/mo) and above.

 Yes.
 Subscribed, unsubscribed, and non-subscribed contacts all count toward your plan's contact limit until you manually archive them.
 If you don't regularly clean your list, you end up paying for people who've already left — independent pricing analyses note this can inflate bills by 10–20%.
 Waitlister never charges for unsubscribed contacts.
 Every paid plan includes unlimited subscribers at a flat rate.

 Most founders don't fully migrate — they run both in parallel.
-If you do want to move a waitlist over: export your Mailchimp audience as CSV, create a free Waitlister account, build your landing page with the drag-and-drop or AI builder, bulk import the CSV on Growth plan ($39/mo), and swap the Mailchimp signup form on your site for Waitlister's embed or native plugin.
+If you do want to move a waitlist over: export your Mailchimp audience as CSV, create a free Waitlister account, build your landing page with the drag-and-drop or AI builder, bulk import the CSV on Growth plan ($49/mo), and swap the Mailchimp signup form on your site for Waitlister's embed or native plugin.
 Optional: set up a webhook from Waitlister to keep Mailchimp in sync for your future newsletter.

 For pre-launch specifically, Waitlister.
 Position tracking, referral leaderboards, waitlist-optimized landing pages, flat pricing — all purpose-built for the job.
 For post-launch email marketing, Mailchimp is genuinely better: multi-step automations with branching logic, predictive segmentation, send-time optimization, retargeting ads, SMS add-on, and deep ecommerce integrations.
 Use Waitlister to get to launch, then Mailchimp to grow after.